envasquez/SABC/README.md

 # Background
 Since the pandemic wiped out a lot of tournament fishing for the past couple of years (2019/2020), member attendance for club meetings and tournamnets is low.
 We've tried various methods to increase member participation but some are only effective for short periods of time.

 Additionally, all of the South Austin Bass Club (SABC) process is very manual & paper-driven which is not archivable or mineable for data purposes.
+Our only medium for information transfer to non-members or potential members is through social media platforms (of which there are many) which come with their own maintenance overhead.

 # Goals